University Wide Resources:

 Computer Room Upkeep

 The manuals for the software in the computer room should stay there always.
 It is allowable to take manuals to the office for copying, but they are not to leave the department.
 Once you have used a manual, please return it to the bookshelf.
 Try not to leave piles of books on the computer tables.
 Please try to keep the computer room as clean as possible.
 This includes not leaving stray paper laying around on the tables or in the printer output tray.

-- Sign in to the JHU Portal at https://my.johnshopkins.edu/.
-Look for the JHConnect icon in the left bar.
+- Sign in to the JHU Portal at my.jh.edu.
+Look for the JHPulse icon under the “technology” icon in the left bar.
 Follow the instructions to connect using the web based VPN client.

 - Once you are connected, go to Windows Explorer, right-click My Network Places and select Map Network Drive (you can also choose “Tools\Map Network drive” from the Windows Explorer menu).